apache/incubator-kie-kogito-serverless-operator/docs/CONTRIBUTING.md

 ### Configuration

-A configmap called `sonataflow-operator-builder-config` will be created under the `kogito-workflows` namespace when the Operator will be installed, and it contains:
+A configmap called `sonataflow-operator-builder-config` will be created under the `sonataflow-operator-system` namespace when the Operator will be installed, and it contains:

 - DEFAULT_BUILDER_RESOURCE = Dockerfile